Our Vision for Learning

 Our educational philosophy is simple:

-First and foremost we want every child to feel happy and excited about coming to school.
+First and foremost we want every child to feel happy and excited about coming to the Academy.
 Only when each child feels secure and comfortable can we challenge them to grow and learn together.

 We want our students to return home telling their families of the memorable exciting learning experiences they have enjoyed.
 Experiences that make it easier to recall the detail necessary for exam success and experiences that develop their character as much as their academic potential.

 Our passion is helping young people to flourish and become confident capable adults ready for the world ahead.

 Within The Trust we are proud that our ethnically and culturally diverse community is fully represented by the students and staff at each Academy.
 The Q3 ethos; ‘to seek that which is good, that which is right and that which is true,’ fully embraces the fundamental British Values of democracy; the rule of law; individual liberty; mutual respect and tolerance of those of different faiths and beliefs.

-These values, supported by our strong ethos, are embedded in our day-to-day practice and the relationships between all members of our school community.
+These values, supported by our strong ethos, are embedded in our day-to-day practice and the relationships between all members of our community.
 Additional activities that further promote British Values include: